lucaas-d3v/Ryzor/README.md

 External dependencies may have vulnerabilities if outdated

-File operations require proper system permissions
+File operations require appropriate system permissions

 Known Limitations

-Lacks robust user input validation
+Lack of robust validation for user inputs

-No advanced error handling for edge cases
+No advanced error handling for extreme scenarios

-Persistence limited to JSON files (not scalable for large datasets)
+Persistence limited to JSON files (not scalable for large volumes)

 ---

-Troubleshooting
+###Troubleshooting

 Common Issues

-Modules not found:
+Module not found:

 ryzor repair